yugecin/opsu-dance/README.md

 ### Using your favorite IDE
 You should know how to do this.
 It's recommended to use a working directory like `out` to not pollute the project directory with config/db files.

+If your IDE has poor maven support, do `mvn intialize` first and link the jars from the `mvnlibs` folder.

 ### Using apache maven
 `mvn compile`